trending_up Reporting

 GL Periods

-The first three views include Award Number and Budget Amount, Fiscal Year Beginning Balance Amount, Funds and Expenditures Actual Amount, Expenditure Commitment Amount, MP Anticipated Remaining Payout Amount, and Projected Budget Variance Amount.
-To view more details, drills are available on budget amounts, funds and expenditures amounts, and expenditure commitment amounts.
+The first three views include Award Number and Budget Amount, Fiscal Year Beginning Balance Amount, Funds and Expenditures Actual Amount, Expenditure Commitment Amount, MP Anticipated Remaining Payout Amount, Projected Budget Variance Amount, Net Investment Balance Amount, and Projected Budget Variance less Net Investment Amount.

-By award and expenditure type/object code high level group description, compares the fiscal year budget amount to the sum of actuals, expenditure commitments and anticipated payout to determine the projected budget variance amount.
+This view compares the fiscal year budget amount to the sum of actuals, expenditure commitments, and anticipated payout by award and expenditure type/object code high level group description to determine the projected budget variance amount.
+It also displays the net investment balance amount and the projected budget variance less investment amount.

-By award and expenditure type/object code high level group description, compares the fiscal year budget amount to the sum of actuals (displayed by GL period), expenditure commitments and anticipated payout to determine the projected budget variance amount.
-(Due to the way this report is constructed, it requires more processing time before results are displayed.)
+This view compares the fiscal year budget amount to the sum of actuals (displayed by GL period), expenditure commitments, and anticipated payout by award and expenditure type/object code high level group description to determine the projected budget variance amount.
+It also displays the net investment balance amount and the projected budget variance less investment amount.
+(Due to the way this report is constructed, it requires more processing time before the system displays results.)

-By award and expenditure type/object code high level group description, compares the fiscal year-to-date budget incremental amount to the sum of actuals to determine the budget incremental variance amount.
+This view compares the fiscal year-to-date budget incremental amount to the sum of actuals by award and expenditure type/object code high level group description to determine the budget incremental variance amount.

 At the bottom of the report, are links to the Budget Variance and Budget Variance Data Download that when selected will run using the same selection criteria entered in the Projected Budget Variance Report.